-Nothing says “I’m settling into life in 2020 pretty good HBU” more than getting a tray of two dozen Sydney Rock Oysters delivered to your door.
+Nothing says “I’m settling into a weekend in lockdown pretty good HBU” more than getting a tray of two dozen Sydney Rock oysters delivered to your door.

-If you, like us, love ordering up a tray or two of those glistening pearls from the sea, you’ll be pleased to know Sydney has a next-day oyster drop off.
-Yes—fresh, sustainably farmed local oysters delivered to your door.
+If you, like us, love ordering up a half dozen of those glistening pearls from the sea, we're here to remind you that Sydney has a next-day oyster drop off.
+Yes—fresh, sustainably farmed local oysters delivered right to your door.

-This delivery innovation is the genius of East 33, one of Australia’s largest oyster distributors of premium Sydney Rock Oysters, uniting a series of family producers under one banner.
-Based in the Great Lakes region of the NSW mid-north Coast, East 33 typically supplies top tier restaurants with rare oysters but, given the way of the world, they kicked off 33 Delivery to bring the oysters direct from their farms to you.
+This delivery innovation is the genius of East 33, one of Australia’s largest distributors of premium Sydney Rock oysters, uniting a series of family producers under one banner.
+Based in the Great Lakes region of the NSW mid-north Coast, East 33 typically supplies top-tier restaurants with rare oysters but, given the way of the world, they kicked off 33 delivery back in 2020 to bring the oysters direct from their farms to you.

 A quick browse through the East 33 oyster collection reveals shells from NSW most-iconic oyster spots: Port Stephens, Hasting’s River, Wallis Lake, Lake Wapengo, Pambula and Merimbula.
 Each location is given a flavour profile too, with a sliding scale for salty, sweet, umami and seaweed tastes.

-Proving that oysters aren't just a summer thing, East 33 has just dropped their winter collection oysters, and it looks a little like this:
+Proving that oysters aren't just a summer thing, East 33 has just dropped their winter collection oysters, which are available until August.
+The collection looks a little like this:

-- Port Stephens: Veteran farmer Robert Diemar who leads a hardworking team creating oysters that are delicately sweet but full flavour with a salty bite and a long, rich finish.
+- Port Stephens: Veteran farmer Robert Diemar leads a hardworking team creating oysters that are delicately sweet but full flavour with a salty bite and a long, rich finish

-If you want to get shucking, East 33 also has a shucking knife you can buy.
-They've also just dropped a subscription service, meaning you can have your oysters at home on the regular.
+There are also champagne pairings to peruse, general pairings (hello, caviar), and oyster accessories too.
+They've also got a subscription service, meaning you can have your oysters at home on the regular.
 And delivery?
 Yeah, it’s free.

 More info is here.